 Evolutionary Pragmatics Forum

-This internet forum is organised by Bart Geurts (Nijmegen) and Richard Moore (Warwick), and takes place every last Friday of the month from 15:00 to 16:30 (CET) / 2pm to 3:30 pm (UK).
+This internet forum is organised by Bart Geurts (Nijmegen) and Richard Moore (Warwick), and takes place every last Friday of the month from 15:00 to 16:30 (NL) / 2pm to 3:30 pm (UK).
 If you would like to attend, contact us at evoprag@gmail.com

 Upcoming